iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Recently has consistently failed to record what I know must be brisk walking given the number of people I overtake, and the distance.
 Am going to uninstall.
 Disappointing.<br> :date: __2021-02-05 16:21:50__

-> Sometimes works sometimes doesn't..
-Bit more than frustrating at times...
-Still the steps are done which is the point..<br> :date: __2021-02-04 12:38:59__

-> Doesn't recognize brisk walking on my HTC desire 530, even if I jog and I've tried it in every pocket.<br> :date: __2021-02-01 19:11:34__

 #### 1-star reviews